alissonperez/deepicker/CONTRIBUTING.md

 Additionally, the code should follow any stylistic and architectural guidelines prescribed by the project.
 In the absence of such guidelines, mimic the styles and patterns in the existing code-base.

+## Updating changelog

+When you open a pull-request it's import to add your changes to **Unreleased** section in our CHANGELOG file respecting `Added`, `Changed` and `Removed` subsections (take a look [here](http://keepachangelog.com/en/1.0.0/) for more information).
+It helps us to keep on track (and other people) about what we'll publish in our next release and what we have published in previous releases.